carpentries-incubator/docker-introduction/_episodes/05-creating-container-images.md

 ## What's in a name? (again)

-You don't *have* to name your containers using the `USERNAME/CONTAINER:TAG` naming> scheme.
-On your own computer, you can call containers whatever you want and refer to them by the names you choose.
+You don't *have* to name your containers using the `USERNAME/CONTAINER:TAG` naming scheme.
+On your own computer, you can call containers whatever you want, and refer to them by the names you choose.
 It's only when you want to share a container that it needs the correct naming format.